OlafenwaMoses/ImageAI/README.md

 **ImageAI** provides abstracted and convenient implementations of state-of-the-art Computer Vision technologies.
 All of **ImageAI** implementations and code can work on any computer system with moderate CPU capacity.
 However, the speed of processing for operations like image prediction, object detection and others on CPU is slow and not suitable for real-time applications.
 To perform real-time Computer Vision operations with high performance, you need to use GPU enabled technologies.

-**ImageAI** uses the PyTorch backbone for it's Computer Vision operations.
+**ImageAI** uses the PyTorch backbone for its Computer Vision operations.
 PyTorch supports both CPUs and GPUs ( Specifically NVIDIA GPUs.
 You can get one for your PC or get a PC that has one) for machine learning and artificial intelligence algorithms' implementations.